Godwinugo/alx-low_level_programming/README.md

-This is the directory that contains all the work file and codes
+this repository contains work on pointer arrays and strings